DavAnders/chirpy/README.md

   - Headers: `Authorization: Bearer <access_token>`
   - Deletes the chirp if the authenticated user is the author.

+  - **Sorting Chirps**
+  - By default, chirps are sorted by their ID in ascending order (`asc`).
+You can modify the sorting order by adding a `sort` query parameter to the GET request, e.g., `/api/chirps?sort=desc` to sort chirps in descending order.
+Valid values for `sort` are `asc` for ascending order and `desc` for descending order.

 ### Token Management

 - **Refresh Token**